Which dog breed is best in retirement?

 Steve Owen, Chairman of the Southern West Highland White Terrier Club shared his own experience with the breed:

-“I have seen many dogs that are quite happy to walk beside a mobility scooter but some training would be required.
+“I have seen many dogs that are quite happy to walk beside a mobility scooter, but some training would be required.
 I have owned this breed for nearly 30 years and as I'm now 70 I suppose I come in the "older adult" category.
-However, the great thing about dog owning is that you have something to get out of bed for.”
+However, the great thing about dog ownership is that you have something to get out of bed for.”

-“Toys make good lap dogs but have lots of energy and are enjoy a walk.
-Minis and especially Standards need daily exercise.
-They motivate seniors to get out and about...
-Poodles having a non-threatening image can be a social magnet.... encouraging seniors to get out and about to the local Obedience Dog Club or dog park creating new friendships with other dog owners/walkers”
+“Toys make good lap dogs but have lots of energy and enjoy a walk.
+Minis and especially standards need daily exercise.
+They motivate seniors to get out and about.
+Poodles having a non-threatening image and can be a social magnet, encouraging seniors to get out and about to the local Obedience Dog Club or dog park creating new friendships with other dog owners/walkers.”